Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks

 where $V_i(\cdot)$ are linear maps into the space of matrices, and $\rho_i$ are activation functions applied coordinate-wise, such as ReLU $\max(0, t)$, quadratics $t^{2}$, hinge losses $\max\{0,t\}$, and SoftPlus $\log(1+e^t)$.
 A~dataset $\mathcal{D}$ is described by attributes (or features), such as age, income, gender, etc. The attribute which the DNN is trained to predict is called the class attribute.
 We denote the class attribute by $Y$, whereas the predicted value given by the DNN is denoted by $\hat{Y}$.
 Both $Y$ and $\hat{Y}$ are binary and take values in $\{+,-\}$.

 \paragraph{Fairness-aware learning applied to DNNs.} The goal of this approach is to reduce discriminatory behavior in the predictions of a~DNN across different demographic groups (e.g., male vs. female).
 The demographic groups are also reffered to as subgroups.
 The attributes such as race or gender which must be handled cautiously are called protected.
-We denote by $S$ the protected attribute $S\in\{s,\bar{s}\}$ where $s$ denotes the protected group and $\bar{s}$ denotes the non-protected group.
-Denote by $\mathcal{D}[s]$ and $\mathcal{D}[\bar{s}]$ the observations in $\mathcal{D}$ such that $S=s$ and $S=\bar{s}$, respectively.
+We denote by $S$ the protected attribute or more generally the set of groups defined by multiple protected attributes, $s_1, \dots, s_m$ its possible values or the indicator of membership in the groups, and $\mathcal{D}[s_i]$ the observations in $\mathcal{D}$ such that $S=s_i$.
 A~way to impose fairness on the learned predictor is to equip \eqref{eq:learnpb} with suitable constraints.
 Some possible constraint choices are shown in Table~\ref{table:const_form}.
-Choosing loss difference bound as the constraint and setting $\delta > 0$ yields formulation:
+Choosing loss difference bound as the constraint, denoting $\ell^{s_i}(\theta) = \frac{1}{|\mathcal{D}[s_i]|} \sum_{X, Y \in \mathcal{D}[s_i] } \ell( f_\theta(X) , Y)$ for $i = 1, \dots, m$, and setting $\delta > 0$ yields formulation: